 If you’re among the 10% of people worldwide dealing with peripheral arterial disease (PAD), peripheral artery angioplasty treatment can improve your leg blood flow and relieve your symptoms.
-At Vascular Surgery Associates, LLC, with offices in Bel Air, Baltimore, Towson, Westminster, Elkton, Frederick, Ellicott City, Hampstead, Abingdon, Columbia, and Lutherville, Maryland, the PAD specialists use the latest advanced artery angioplasty techniques to treat PAD symptoms effectively.
+At Vascular Surgery Associates, LLC, with offices in Bel Air, Baltimore, Towson, Westminster, Elkton, Frederick, Ellicott City, Hampstead, Abingdon, Columbia, Lutherville, Maryland, and Newark, DE the PAD specialists use the latest advanced artery angioplasty techniques to treat PAD symptoms effectively.
 Schedule an appointment online or call the office nearest you today.

 Peripheral artery angioplasty is a minimally invasive outpatient treatment for peripheral arterial disease (PAD).
 This procedure opens your narrowed or blocked artery, improves blood flow in your legs, and eases your PAD symptoms.